By Emma Marshall

 A short break to Gibraltar: the top must-do things

-Most of the must-do things on a short break to Gibraltar are centred around “The Rock”.
+Most of the top things to do in Gibraltar on a short break to Gibraltar centre around “The Rock”.
 This is hardly surprising since at almost 1,400 foot, it’s impossible to go anywhere without staring up and seeing it.

 It has also played an important role in some of the historical events that have shaped Gibraltar’s history.
 You can learn more about these during your stay.